vstinner/unicode_book/encodings.rst

 Check if a document is encoded to :ref:`ASCII` is simple: test if the bit 7 of each byte is unset (``0b0xxxxxxx``).

+..
+TODO:: NELLE - test if the bit 7 of all byte is unset

 .. highlight:: c